akolybelnikov/ricknmorty/README.md

 We don't have a backend, but we render the data that we fetch from the API with a lightweight and versatile GraphQL client: [urql](https://formidable.com/open-source/urql/docs/basics/react-preact/).
 The library allows us to define a query and fetch the data with the `useQuery` hook in React components.

+## Run the app with Docker

+`docker build -t ricknmorty .`

+`docker run --rm -it -p 8080:80 ricknmorty`

+Navigate to `localhost:8080` in the browser to open the app.

+To stop the container execute ctrl-C in the terminal.

 ## To be improved / added (if I had more time)

-- pagination
-- error boundary component